 - the bonus pertaining to the year in which it was committed, or, in the event of deferral, the portions already paid out of the same; as well as - any deferred portions whose vesting conditions refer to the year in which it was committed are subject to claw-back (possibly also by offsetting with additional amounts due as variable remuneration).
+In the event of termination of the employment agreement, the company reserves the right to evaluate the application of this mechanism in terms of costs and benefits.

 Furthermore, if the bonus pertaining to the year in which the compliance breach was committed was subject to deferral mechanisms, the disbursement of any unpaid portions is definitively ceased.
+Lastly, it should be noted that these claw-back mechanisms are also taken into account when defining any ongoing disputes with personnel.